madhavmuktesh/Multi-Drone-Collision-Free-Path-Planner/README.md

 Open `path.ipynb` and run the cells sequentially.
 If cells depend on long-running preprocessing (OSM parsing), consider running those first.

 ---

-## Notable Implementation Notes & Tips

-* **Fitness Function:** Use large penalty weights for collisions (building or inter-drone) to force feasible solutions before optimizing secondary objectives like smoothness or length.
-* **Sequential Planning:** The current approach plans drones one-by-one and registers completed paths as dynamic obstacles for subsequent planners.
-This reduces computation compared to simultaneous multi-agent planning but is order-dependent.
-Consider randomized order runs to reduce bias.
-* **Exporting for Three.js:** Export building meshes and drone waypoints as compact JSON (coordinates in WGS84 or projected CRS with metadata).
-Keep file sizes small by downsampling building polygons for web visualization.

----

-## Challenges & Learnings

-Designing an effective fitness function was the main challenge — balancing length, smoothness, altitude change, and collision avoidance required careful weighting and feature engineering.
-Managing multi-drone deconfliction was made efficient via sequential planning and altitude segregation.

-* convert this README into a `README.md` file in your repo and commit it (I can provide the `git` commands);
-* prepare a `requirements.txt` or `environment.yml` for Conda;
-* generate example `assets/` placeholders you can replace with your real screenshots/GIFs.

-Tell me which of these you'd like next.